Michigan Deck Exclusion Company

 How We Do it | Deck Screen Exclusions and Barriers

 When installing a deck barrier it is important to dig a trench around the problem area.
 Digging a 12"-18" trench around the deck will keep nuisance wildlife from digging underneath the fencing.
 Once the hole is dug out we cut the hardware cloth to fit around the entire deck.
 Typically a 1/4" or 1/2" hardware cloth is used because it has a higher gauge than the 1/8" we use for screening vents.
 When installing the hardware cloth it is recommended to put a 4"-6" L shape at the bottom of the screen.
 We screw the screen around the bottom edge of the deck.
-Then we back fill the trench with the dirt we excavated to complete the job.
+Then we backfill the trench with the dirt we excavated to complete the job.

 Here Are Some Problem Critters You may Encounter Living Under Your Deck

 - Skunks living under your deck will leave a very strong odor.
 One that is undeniably detected.
-Skunks are also one of the most rabid animal in the state of Michigan.
+Skunks are also one of the most rabid animals in the state of Michigan.
 Skunks are a threat to your home and your pets.
 Keep the skunks out before they become a problem to your home and pest.
 A good deck barrier can keep skunks out from underneath your deck or porch and away from your home.

-- Feral Cats living under your deck is really a nuisance for 3 reasons.
-Their urine is almost worse smelling then skunks, they can be mean and lash out, and are very annoying to your dog.
+- Feral Cats living under your deck are really a nuisance for 3 reasons.
+Their urine is almost worse smelling than skunks, they can be mean and lash out, and are very annoying to your dog.
 Feral cats will have several litters and become more and more of a problem over time.
 Setting up a deck barrier will prevent wild cats from living under your deck and causing your problems.

 How Much Does Deck Barriers Cost?

 Deck screening or barrier exclusions will typically take some time.
-We usually charge on a per square foot basis.
+We usually charge on a per-square-foot basis.
 Pricing depends on the toughness of the job and how many feet we are doing.
 You can expect to pay around $12-$18 per foot.
-This includes digging, material, and back filling.
+This includes digging, material, and backfilling.
 For a more detailed quote on deck barriers, please click on the free online quote button.

 We service over 14 counties in Michigan for deck screening jobs.
 See our service area to see if we are in your area.
 Looking for a professional wildlife control expert specializing in the deck screening process, but not sure who to hire?
 Click here for information on hiring a wildlife control expert.